Capital punishment in Canada: Limitations

+In July 1961, Canada adopted legislation to reclassify murder into capital and non-capital murder.
+A capital murder involved a planned and deliberate murder, murder during violent crimes, or the murder of a police officer or prison guard.
+Non-capital murder did not carry the death sentence, and juvenile offenders convicted of capital murder were to receive life sentences instead, thus officially raising the minimum execution age to 18.
+The last juvenile offender to be executed in Canada was Lloyd Wellington Simcoe, who was hanged on December 20, 1945, for a murder committed 17 days before his 18th birthday.
+The law went into effect on September 1, 1961.
+However, the only death sentences carried out after the reform were that of Turpin and Lucas.
+Turpin was hanged for murdering a police officer and Lucas was hanged for premeditated murder.

 Abolition

 Following the success of Lester Pearson and the Liberal Party in the 1963 federal election, and through the successive governments of Pierre Trudeau, the federal cabinet commuted all death sentences as a matter of policy.
-Hence, the de facto abolition of the death penalty in Canada occurred in 1963.
+Hence, in practice the death penalty ceased to be used in Canada in 1963.
 On November 30, 1967, Bill C-168 was passed creating a five-year moratorium on the use of the death penalty, except for murders of police and corrections officers.
 On January 26, 1973, after the expiration of the five-year experiment, the Solicitor General of Canada continued the partial ban on capital punishment, which would eventually lead to the abolition of capital punishment.
 On July 14, 1976, Bill C-84 was passed by a narrow margin of 130:124 in a free vote, resulting in the abolition of the death penalty for murder, treason, and piracy.
 It was given royal assent on July 16 and came into force July 26, 1976.

 Capital murder was replaced with first degree murder, which carries a mandatory life sentence without eligibility for parole until the person has served 25 years of the sentence.
+Non-capital murder was replaced with second degree murder, which carries a mandatory life sentence without eligibility for parole for at least 10 years and up to 25 years, at the discretion of the judge.

-On June 30, 1987, a bill to restore the death penalty was defeated by the House of Commons in a 148–127 vote, in which Prime Minister Brian Mulroney, Minister of Justice Ray Hnatyshyn, and Minister of External Affairs Joe Clark opposed the bill, whereas Deputy Prime Minister Donald Mazankowski and a majority of Progressive Conservative MPs supported it.
+On June 30, 1987, a bill to restore the death penalty was defeated by the House of Commons in a 148–127 vote, in which Prime Minister Brian Mulroney, Minister of Justice Ray Hnatyshyn, and Minister of External Affairs Joe Clark opposed the bill, while Deputy Prime Minister Donald Mazankowski and a majority of Progressive Conservative MPs supported it.

 Certain military offences under the National Defence Act (committed by members of the Canadian Armed Forces) continued to carry the death penalty (cowardice, desertion, unlawful surrender, and spying for the enemy), with mandatory death penalty if committed traitorously.
-Bill C-25 replaced their penalty with life imprisonment, resulting in the de jure abolition of the death penalty when it came into force Sep 1, 1999, although it received royal assent on Dec 10, 1998.
+Bill C-25 replaced those death penalties with life imprisonment, resulting in the complete legal abolition of the death penalty in Canada, effective September 1, 1999.